shuseel/Ethical-Hacking-Lab-Projects/ReadMe.md

 * Greenbone Vulnerability Management (GVM)

 **Uses in the real-world cybersecurity work**
-* This tool is used by large organizations to perform Internal Vulnerability Assessments.
+* Large organizations use this tool to perform Internal Vulnerability Assessments.
 GVM scans every IP address on the network—printers, laptops, servers, and IoT devices—to find its vulnerabilities.

  ### **Documentation of Lab 1 and Lab 2**